wyrtwala/craft/README.md

 OOP is an entire ideal of how to _orient_ your programming, but it's based on something that doesn't even exist.

 Did you know that your computer has no idea what an object _even is_?
 It has no bloody idea.
+It doesn't understand TRUE or FALSE, has no idea what a float/double is, and couldn't even be bothered with the difference between a short and a char amongst other things.
 Here's a _Hot Take_: Your computer **only** deals in ones and zeros and their manipulation, _period_.

 And don't get me started on FP.
 It is by far the best way to get in your own way while making yourself feel cool and take _17*longer_.
 Also, and I _dare_ you to tell me I'm wrong with a straight face, it has nothing to do how you computer does _**anything**_.
 (Don't lie to yourself)